What to Expect:

-Our kitten health program is designed to help get your kitten started on the right path to a long and healthy life.
-The first few months are a critical period in your kitten’s development, and we can give you the support and tools necessary to help him or her grow into a well-mannered, healthy cat, including information and advice on nutrition, litterbox training, and behaviour.
+Our kitten program is designed to help get your kitten started on the right path to a long and healthy life.
+The first few months are a critical period in your kitten’s development.
+We can give you the support and tools necessary to help him or her grow into a well-mannered and healthy cat, including information and advice on nutrition, behaviour and training.

 Most kittens have roundworms, which are intestinal worms that can cause coughing, weight loss, and a potbellied appearance in cats (although they may not cause any symptoms).
 It is important for kittens to be treated for roundworms, not only to help rid them of the infection but also to prevent you and the rest of your family from becoming infected.
 Roundworms are a zoonotic parasite, which means they can be transmitted from pets to people.
 By ensuring that your kitten is treated, you can keep your entire family safe.

 Recommended Care for an Adult Cat

 Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your cat is healthy as well as help us detect hidden diseases or conditions earlier on.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many cats are good at hiding signs that something is wrong which means that subtle changes in their health or behaviour might be easy to overlook.
+Many cats are good at hiding signs and masking their pain which means that subtle changes in their health or behaviour might be easy to overlook.